 - On medium speed, add the eggs one at a time, beating after each addition until just blended.
 After the final egg is incorporated into the batter, stop mixing.
 The idea is to incorporate the eggs without adding too much air to prevent cracks later.

-- Pour the cheesecake batter into the cooled crust.
+- Pour the cheesecake batter into the prepared crust.
 Use a small offset spatula or spoon to smooth it into an even layer.
+Tap the pan gently on the counter to release any trapped air bubbles.

 - Prepare the water bath: If you have a roasting pan large enough to fit your springform pan, wrap outside of the springform pan in a double layer of foil, covering the bottom and extending all the way to the top (although a good crust keeps filling from leaking out, the foil helps protect against water leaking in).
 Set the wrapped cheesecake in the roasting pan, and pour hot water into the roasting pan until it reaches halfway up the sides of the cheesecake (about 2 inches).
 Carefully transfer the roasting pan on the lower third rack in the oven.